-This post contains affiliate links for your convenient.
+This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 At this point in my life, I’ve pretty much perfected the art of list-making.
 For me, it’s the number one way to lessen the anxiety that I feel when my plate begins to overflow with tasks.
-I use the Nozbe task management app to keep my master To Do list for everything that I want to accomplish.
+I use the Nozbe task management app to organize my list(s) & keep my master To Do list for everything that I want to accomplish.
 The tasks on master list are divided into categories (home, business, kids, etc.).

 When I’m overwhelmed, I pull up my master To Do list, and conduct a “brain dump”, making sure to write down each and every task that’s floating around in my head.
 As productivity guru David Allen says,

-“Your Mind is for having ideas, not holding them.”
+Your Mind is for having ideas, not holding them.